 Next, make a list of activities that you regularly engage in but that are negotiable.
-These could be things like meeting the guys at the bar after work, watching your favorite shows for two hours each night, going to the lake on weekends, scrolling though Facebook, or working on a hobby.
+These could be things like meeting the guys at the bar after work, watching your favorite shows for two hours each night, going to the lake on weekends, scrolling through Facebook, or working on a hobby.
 Put these on your calendar in another color, adding up the hours they take each week.

 Finally, identify any chunks of time that are completely free and mark those on your calendar in green – again with an hour total.
-Two blocks of time that are easy to overlook are wait and break times.
-If you’re sitting in the car waiting for your son’s practice to finish, or you get an hour lunch but only use half of it, you can utilize that time to post class discussion responses from your phone or to read required materials.
+Two blocks of time that are easy to overlook are waiting and break times.
+If you’re sitting in the car waiting for your son’s practice to finish, or you get an hour for lunch but only use half of it, you can utilize that time to post some class discussion responses from your phone or to read required materials.

 This exercise will help you determine which activities you can give up and how much time you could wiggle out of your week for schoolwork.
 This will also help you determine how many courses you take each term.
-Once you have a visual calendar of your family, community and leisure activities, use your course syllabus to plug in all of your assignment deadlines and mark your study times in red as non-negotiable.
+Once you have a visual calendar of your family, community, and leisure activities, use your course syllabus to plug in all of your assignment deadlines and mark your study times in red as non-negotiable.
 If you’re not used to using a planner or calendar, you’ll soon discover its importance in staying on track in your online degree program and balancing work and school.